Geekgasm/kintrol/README.md

 Usage
 -----

+On first startup the app prompts you for the settings of your KINOS, KISTO or Klimax Kontrol device:
+ - Device type: either Kinos, Kisto or Klimax Kontrol.
+Please select the model you want to control.
+ - Device name: pick a name for your device.
+Please note that this should be a unique name in case you have more than one devices.
+ - IP address: the IPV4 network address under which the device can be reached.
+ - Port (optional): the port of the device.
+You can leave this empty unless you want to use a different port than the default 9004.
+That is the port the Kinos or Kisto device uses for network communication.
+But in case you are using an network-to-RS232 adapter (i.e. when using a Klimax Kontrol) the port might be different.
+ - Discrete Volume Value (optional): if you specify a numeric value, the app will show an additional button next to the mute button, which sets the volume to a fixed value.
+This can be useful, if you have a calibrated volume level for movies in your home theatre, but your configured initial volume setting is different.
+If you leave this empty, the button will not appear.

-On first startup the app prompts you for a name for your KINOS or KISTO device and the IP address.
-Your KINO/KISTO needs to be connected to your network, and a fixed IP address must be configured for it.
+Your KINO/KISTO/Klimax Kontrol needs to be connected to your network, and a fixed IP address must be configured for it.
 You can add additional devices in the application menu.

 Once you added a device you can select it from the device list in the main screen.